Shani Shingnapur: Entry to women

 According to a 400-year tradition, women are restricted from entering the inner sanctum.
 On 26 January 2016, a group of over 500 women, led by activist Trupti Desai, marched to the temple under the group "Bhumata Ranragani Brigade", demanding entry into the Inner sanctum.
 They were stopped by the police.

 In a landmark judgement on 30 March 2016, the Bombay High Court asked Maharashtra government to ensure that women are not denied entry to any temple.
 On 8 April 2016, the Shani Shingnapur trust finally allowed the women devotees to enter the sanctum.

 UCO Bank

 In January 2011, the United Commercial (UCO) Bank opened a 'lockless' branch in the village, the first of its kind in the country, taking note of the near-zero crime rate in the region.
-The local police were reported to be unhappy over this development and that it amounted to a breach of conditions, because the Central government of India has made it mandatory for all banks to have high security.
+The local police were reported to be unhappy over this development and as it amounted to a breach of conditions, because the Central government of India has made it mandatory for all banks to have high security.
 The bank has doors, but they will always remain open.
-However, it was reported by the local legislator and the bank officials that adequate precautions were being taken for the safety of lockers and important documents.
+However, it was reported by the local legislator and the bank officials that adequate precautions were being taken for the safety of lockers and important documents within them.

 Bull carting

-The way to Shingnapur village is covered with sugarcane fields and local people use bull to extract juice from the sugarcane, instead of machines and this type of juice extraction centres are known as Rasavanti.
+The path to Shingnapur village is covered with sugarcane fields and locals use bulls to extract juice from the sugarcane, instead of machines.
+These types of juice extraction centres are known as Rasavanti.